 Hosting a summer BBQ this weekend?
 We have you covered.
-The menu, shopping list, decor and drinks you need to make it memorable!
+You need the menu, shopping list, decor, and drinks to make it memorable!

 This post contains affiliate links which simply means if you buy a product we suggest and link to, we get a small percentage for the recommendation.
 That’s what allows us to provide great free content!
 Thanks for the support!

-We love to entertain all year round but the summer months are my most favorite.
-We have a beautiful backyard that offers several different places to hang out with friends and family.
+We love to entertain all year round but the summer months are my favorite.
+Our beautiful backyard offers several different places to hang out with friends and family.
 We have specifically designed it to create different moments in each one.

 The main sitting area is for appetizers, pre-dinner cocktails and watching momma hawks teaching babies to fly or hot air balloons take flight.